sodeidelphonse/GeospatialAnalytics/geometry/README.md

 # Algorithmic geometry for geospatial analysis
-This folder provides the basis to understand the basic applications of *geometry* in geospatial analysis and modeling.
+This folder presents some key concepts and basic applications of the *computational geometry* for geospatial analysis and modeling.